I launched a podcast in 2013. I hit 75 episodes and 141 five-star reviews. I still quit.

 At every conference, at every meetup, someone would ask the same question.
 “So what’s your niche?
 Who do you actually help?”

-I didn’t have a clean answer.
+I did not have a clean answer.
 I was a podcaster and a web designer and an SEO guy and a WordPress guy and a video guy.
 I was chasing every revenue line at once.
 Recording, interviewing, editing, publishing, sharing.
 All of it me.
-All of it for “entrepreneurs,” which turns out isn’t a person.
+All of it for “entrepreneurs,” which turns out is not a person.

 “Entrepreneur” is a census category.
-A 24 year old dropshipper and a 58 year old plumbing company owner both check the box.
-They don’t listen to the same shows.
-They don’t have the same worries.
-They don’t care about the same things.
+A 24-year-old dropshipper and a 58-year-old plumbing company owner both check the box.
+They do not listen to the same shows.
+They do not have the same worries.
+They do not care about the same things.
 Writing to both at once means writing to neither.

 I knew this on paper.
-Every marketing book I’d read said the same thing.
+Every marketing book I had read said the same thing.
 Pick the specific person.
 Write to one human.
-I’d told clients the same thing a hundred times.
+I had told clients the same thing a hundred times.

 How to know your niche is specific enough